What is Self-Harm in Individuals & How to Deal with it?

 MYTH: ‘Self-harm is ‘attention-seeking.”

 Very few people inflict injuries on themselves to seek attention.
-Most people who engage in non-suicidal and suicidal self-harm do so because of an underlying psychiatric or psychological disturbance that needs to be treated professionally.
+Most people who engage in non-suicidal, self injure, and suicidal self-harm do so because of an underlying psychiatric or psychological disturbance that needs to be treated professionally.

 MYTH: ‘Self-harm is a goth thing.’